-Algebra I with Probability (Required if not completed in 8th grade) Course Code: 02052G1000 1 Credit Prerequisite: Geometry with Data Analysis Course Fee: None
+Algebra I with Probability (Required)

+Course Code: 02052G1000 1 Credit

+Prerequisite: Geometry with Data Analysis Course Fee: None

 Students will study functions including linear, absolute value, quadratic, and exponential; and functions as explicit (relation between input and output) and recursive (relation between successive values).
-Properties of algebra are applied to convert between forms of expressions andto solve equations (factoring, completing the square, rules of powers, and radicals).
+Properties of algebra are applied to convert between forms of expressions and to solve equations (factoring, completing the square, rules of powers, and radicals).
 Other topics included are graphing equations and inequalities and concepts of probability.

 Algebra II with Statistics (Required)

 Course Code: 02056G1000 1 Credit

-Prerequisite: Specific to grade cohort Course Fee: None
+Prerequisite: Algebra I with Probability Course Fee: None

 Students will study an expanded range of functions, including polynomial, trigonometric (specifically sine and cosine), logarithmic, reciprocal, radical, and general piecewise functions.
 Students also solve equations associated with these classes of functions.
-In Statistics, students learn how to make inferences about a population from a random sample drawn from the population and how to analyze cause-and-effect by conducting randomized experiments.
+In Statistics, students learn how to make inferences about a population from a random sample drawn from the population and how to analyze cause-andeffect by conducting randomized experiments.
 Students are introduced to the study of matrices in the Number and Quantity content area.